1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 - `toc` : Enables Table of Contents.
 - `custom_css` : Allows to supply custom CSS by placing the css files in `/static/css/`.
 CSS will be invoked for that page only.
 - `custom_js` : Allows to supply custom CSS by placing the css files in `/static/js/`.
 JS will be invoked for that page only.
-- `ShowLastmod` :This enables Last modification date of the given Page.
+- `ShowLastmod` : This enables Last modification date of the given Page.
 - `Lastmod` : REQUIRED (If `ShowLastmod=true`).
 Enter Last modified date of the Page.

 ## Special Caveats